TRINITARIAN | FEBRUARY 2018

 The food pantry is not accepting brown bags at this time because they have a large surplus of them.
 Thank you!
 Please save your Meditations and Forward in Christ for the Food Pantry.
 You can place your used devotionals in the food pantry boxes.

 2018 MEN OF HIS WORD CONFERENCE

 Whether you attend for the keynote speaker (Pastor Jared Oldenburg from Eternal Rock in Castle Rock, Colorado), the relevant, thought-provoking breakout sessions (19 to choose from), or the worship experience with 600 other men (with Koine’, the worship band), God’s Word will speak to you.
 Please join us for a day of fellowship in God’s Word that you will not soon forget!

 PATHWAYS TO CHRIST RETREAT FOR WOMEN

-Sisters in Christ, please join us for the 18th annual Pathways to Christ Retreat on March 9-11 at LaSure’s Hall in Oshkosh.
+Sisters in Christ, please join us for the 18th Pathways to Christ Retreat on March 9-11 at LaSure’s Hall in Oshkosh.
 The 2018 theme is “Speak O Lord”.
 On Friday night we will begin the retreat with a presentation by Melanie Marine on the “Art of Communication”.
 On Saturday our three speakers; Natosha Cole, Colleen Oldenburg and Pastor Brad Wright, will each focus on one of the verses of “Speak O Lord”.
 On Sunday Pastor Leon Ehlert will share with us a Bible Study and then lead us in worship.
 Sound intriguing?
-Additional information, along with registration forms, can be downloaded from our website: http://pathwaystochrist.org.
+Additional information, along with registration forms, can be downloaded from our website: http://pathwaystochrist.org